·

 Finally, be sure to check out how your paper is positioned.
 The best way is to position it at a 45% angle, you know, as they taught you at school when you were learning cursive.
 The teachers really knew their stuff!

-Brush Lettering Trick: Basic Strokes
+Brush Calligraphy Basic Strokes

 Once I got my first brush pen, I went straight to lettering words.
 I saw how so many people lettered beautiful quotes so easily that I firmly believed I could do it on my first try as well!